-Bamboo and Cane Weaving, Tshazo
+Bamboo and Cane Weaving, Tsharzo

 Most of the forests in Bhutan are richly stocked with bamboos and canes of various species.
-Taking advantage of these abundant natural resources, Bhutanese people have mastered the skill of weaving cane and bamboo products known as Tshazo.
+Taking advantage of these abundant natural resources, Bhutanese people have mastered the skill of weaving cane and bamboo products known as Tsharzo.